cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 Summary: There were 2 WARNING messages shown.
 ```

-**12.** At this point you have created an image named “app”.
+**12**&nbsp;&nbsp;At this point you have created an image named “app”.
 You can `scp` this image to the BBGW board.

-**13.** If you wish to have the file added to the final root filesystem image, you must tell the controlling BitBake recipe how to do so by editing the `/sources/meta-afero/recipes-core/images/arago-afero-image.bb` file.
+**13**&nbsp;&nbsp;If you wish to have the file added to the final root filesystem image, you must tell the controlling BitBake recipe how to do so by editing the `/sources/meta-afero/recipes-core/images/arago-afero-image.bb` file.

-13a.
-Look at the `arago-afero-image.bb` file; you will see a list of build target names that are part of the IMAGE_INSTALL= of the BitBake file:
+***13a***&nbsp;&nbsp;Look at the `arago-afero-image.bb` file; you will see a list of build target names that are part of the IMAGE_INSTALL= of the BitBake file:

 - backports \
 - af-ipc \